TMZ Goes MAGA: How Harvey Levin’s Gossip Empire Became Trump’s Best Friend

 It shouldn’t have been a surprise: It was the result of a cozy relationship between TMZ founder and boss Harvey Levin and Trump, who called each other throughout the campaign, seven sources told The Daily Beast.

 “Leading up to the election there were many phone calls between Harvey and Trump.
-Harvey was in close contact with the Trump team frequently,” said a former TMZ top executive who like others spoken under the condition of anonymity for fear of retribution from Levin.
+Harvey was in close contact with the Trump team frequently,” said a former TMZ top executive who, like others, spoke under the condition of anonymity for fear of retribution from Levin.

 Unusually, Levin got personally involved in the story of one of the many women who accused Trump of sexual assault, according to two TMZ sources.